NirjhorP007/TaskTracker-FinalProject-2330769/README.md

 ├── package.json
 ├── vite.config.js
 └── README.md

-This structure follows a component-based architecture to ensure modularity, readability, and maintainability.
+This structure follows a modular, component-based approach to ensure readability and maintainability.

-5. Technologies Used
+⚙️ Technologies Used

-React: Functional components, JSX, state management, and props
+React – Functional components, JSX, state management, props

-JavaScript: ES6+ syntax and features
+JavaScript – ES6+ features

-HTML & CSS: Basic layout and conditional styling
+HTML & CSS – Basic layout and conditional styling

-Vite: Development and build tool
+Vite – Development and build tool

-6. Conclusion
+✅ Conclusion

-This project demonstrates the ability to design and implement a simple yet functional React application using modern front-end development practices.
-By focusing on core React principles and clean component structure, the Task Tracker application serves as a strong and appropriate submission for a Mobile Application Programming Diploma Project.
+This project demonstrates the ability to design and implement a component-based React application with dynamic state management and user interaction.
+By focusing on core React principles and clean architecture, the Task Tracker application represents a suitable and effective submission for a Mobile Application Programming Diploma Project.